Irere123/codehunt/README.md

 ## Highlight Gallery

-Share what you done with your community and give them a highlight!
+Share what you have in the community and give them a highlight!

 Built with: